 For customers living in hurricane and high-wind prone areas, your home will require an upgrade to Wind Zone II.
 This will provide additional support and stability to your home in the event of high winds, protecting the roof and siding from damage.

-To build your home according to Wind Zone II specifications, the cost is between $1,299 and $1,399 based on length as well as an additional $1,000 for home set-up, which requires more steps than a typical home set.
+To build your home according to Wind Zone II specifications, the cost based on length as well as an additional charge for home set-up, which requires more steps than a typical home set.

 Other Optional Upgrades

 The last two options I wanted to mention have to do with the front door and dishwasher.